 Todd Brothers Ranch, Alexander Valley

-Planted in 1958, the Todd Brothers Ranch produces fruit solely for Dashe Cellars.
+Planted in 1958, the Todd Brothers Ranch produces some of the finest zinfandel grapes in Sonoma County.
 Approaching their 60s, these distinguished vines grow in bright red volcanic soil on steep hillsides.
 The head-trained vines undergo extensive canopy management and leaf pruning to produce yields of less than three tons per acre.
 The Zinfandel fruit from the Todd Brothers Ranch is incredibly complex, showing intensity and layers that, at times, are Cabernet Sauvignon-like in their stature.

 McFadden Farm, Potter Valley

 After years of searching for the ideal site for our Riesling, we finally found what we were looking for at Guinness McFadden’s ranch high up in the mountains of Potter Valley in Mendocino.
-This organic-certified vineyard sits in a distinct micro-climate with moderately warm days and cool nights, allowing the fruit to ripen slowly and to develop complex flavors.
-McFadden Farm is also home to an unusual block of cool-climate Zinfandel which inspired our line of “Les Enfants Terribles” wines — wines that defy the standard of their varietal and challenge the drinker to rethink preconceived notions of a particular grape.
+This organic-certified vineyard sits in a distinct micro-climate with moderately warm days and cool nights, allowing the fruit to ripen slowly and to develop complex flavors

 Spanning over 1,000 acres in Mendocino County, the Heart Arrow Ranch is a certified biodynamic and organic farm in Eagle Peak, one of California’s newest designated American viticultural areas.
 Vineyards are nestled among olive groves and vegetable gardens, and are fertilized by the cows, pigs, chickens, and sheep that roam the land.